ggrimes/nextflow4ms-dial/README.md

 ## Credits

-Dr. Dominick Lemas (Xinsong Du's Ph.D. advisor) and Xinsong Du play an important role on conceptulization.
+Dr. Dominick Lemas (Dr. Xinsong Du's Ph.D. advisor) and Xinsong Du play an important role on conceptulization.
 The `nextflow4ms-dial` was mainly developed by Xinsong Du.

-We thank the following people for their extensive assistance in the development of this pipeline:

 ## Semantic Annotations